 19. The Discovery of India by Jawahar Lal Nehru

-Written during his imprisonment at Ahmednagar fort during British Raj, Jawahar Lal Nehru uses his knowledge of ancient Indian texts to trace a history of India, ending with the last years of the British rule.
+Written during his imprisonment at the Ahmednagar fort during British Raj, Jawahar Lal Nehru uses his knowledge of ancient Indian texts to trace the history of India, ending with the last years of British rule.

 20. The Shiva Trilogy by Amish Tripathi